Jeshuwin/SSMap/README.md

 ### SSMAP: Protein Contact Map Generator ###

 **Description:** This project uses Python to generate a contact map for protein, which is color-coded based on its secondary structure.
 The map is then saved as a PNG image file.
-This is done using the BioPython library to parse PDB(Protein Data Bank) and DSSP(Dictionart of Secondary Structure for Proteins) files, numpy for mathematical operations, and matplotlib for visualization.
+This is done using the BioPython library to parse PDB(Protein Data Bank) and DSSP(Dictionary of Secondary Structure for Proteins) files, numpy for mathematical operations, and matplotlib for visualization.

 ![Image](https://user-images.githubusercontent.com/26382402/255214871-2a430882-1989-4d99-800e-2def4ccafa57.png)